rishi1999/random-projections/README.md

 ## Presentations
 The `presentations` folder contains all our files for the biweekly group presentations at ICERM.
 These mostly consist of Jupyter notebooks with extensive descriptions and explanations of the code / phenomena.

+## Installation
+To reproduce our results by running the experiments provided in this repository, you will need to have access to all the Python packages imported in the various files.
+We recommend using Anaconda/conda to set up a virtual environoment and install all packages so as to not interfere with any other projects in your file system.

+You will also need to download the datasets used for our experiments (LFW, MNIST).
+A full list can be found in the linked Overleaf document.
+The datasets should be organized as follows in the directory structure:

+- random-projections/datasets/lfw
+- random-projections/datasets/mnist

+etc.

 ## Authors
 Participants: Rishi Advani, Maddy Crim, Sean O'Hagan